atimpone/aws-foundation-journey/1-dev-environments/2-5-create-team-dev-environments.md

 1. As a cloud administrator, use your personal user to log into AWS SSO.
 2. Select the AWS master account.
 3. Select `Management console` associated with the `AWSAdministratorAccess` role.
+4. Select the appropriate AWS region.
-4. Navigate to AWS Control Tower.
+5. Navigate to AWS Control Tower.
-5. Within the AWS Control Tower dashboard select `Add organizational units`.
+6. Within the AWS Control Tower dashboard select `Add organizational units`.
-6. Follow the prompts to create a new OU named `development`.
+7. Follow the prompts to create a new OU named `development`.

 In the next step when you create the new development AWS accounts, you'll specify this new OU.